// 1: CALLING CARD

 As he reached the city he turned away from the skyscrapers and bright lights and headed towards old town.
 He passed several trendy bars and coffee shops before reaching the Tempest head office.
 It was indistinct, no sign, no phone book listing, nothing to distinguish it from the other offices in the area.
 Low key, exactly the way he liked it.
 Inside though it was anything but normal.

 The parking garage sensed him approaching and opened the reinforced metal door.
-He was barely through it when the gears reversed and it came down with an audible thud.
+As soon as his car was clear the gears reversed and the door came down with an audible thud.
 The Audi screeched to a halt, leaving the aroma of warm rubber in the air.
 Twenty minutes door to door, that must be a new personal best.
 As Carter climbed out he carefully brushed down his suit before striding into the waiting elevator.
 He ran his hand over his face on the way up and found himself wishing he’d taken the extra time to shave.
 With a security breach like this there was no telling how long it would be until he saw his bed again.

 As the elevator doors opened Carter was greeted by a bustle of people, mostly young and bright eyed, even at this ungodly hour.
 They hurried between the clean white desks and large bright monitors, dodging around bean bags and yoga balls.
 It looked like a silicon valley startup, with the difference being that Tempest actually made a profit.
 Everything was carefully positioned to impress, even though it was rare that they let clients in the building.